Skip to content

 The Hierarchy of Governing Documents

 Every HOA runs on a stack of legal documents that dictate community operations.
-Understanding the hierarchy is crucial when interpreting or challenging a rule.
+Under Cal.
+Civ.
+Code §4205, these documents follow a clear hierarchy: state law prevails over the declaration, which prevails over bylaws, which prevail over operating rules.
+Understanding this hierarchy is crucial when interpreting or challenging a rule.

 1. Declaration of Covenants, Conditions, and Restrictions (CC&Rs)